Identify The Structures Of The Eye In The Figure.

 • What is the most important part of the eye?

 • The retina is arguably the most critical part, as it converts light into electrical signals that the brain can interpret.
-However, all parts of the eye work together to enable vision.
+On the flip side, all parts of the eye work together to enable vision.

 • How does the eye focus on objects at different distances?